GSA/digitalgov.gov/content/events/2020/02/2020-02-25-making-a-mobilefriendly-website-using-adapt.md

 The 21st Century Integrated Digital Experience Act ([21st Century IDEA](https://digital.gov/resources/21st-century-integrated-digital-experience-act/)) requires federal websites to be "fully functional and usable on common mobile devices."
 Mobile-friendliness, however, can mean a variety of things, depending on the perspective of a user.

+---

+_The presentation deck will be available on Monday, March 23rd._

 David Fern, co-lead of the MobileGov Community and the Federal Crowdsource Mobile Testing Program, knows a lot about making websites and content mobile-friendly.
 This webinar gives you insights into his approach—the ADAPT Model—which looks to ensure that websites are mobile-friendly:

 - **A**ssess Your Site